JaneliaSciComp/SongExplorer/README.md

 using these thresholds.
 First, click on the `Fix False Positives` button.
 Double check that the `kinds to use` variable was auto-populated with "annotated,predicted".
-Not having "detected" in this field ensures that "detected.csv" files in the ground-truth folder are ignored.
+Not having "detected" in this field ensures that "detected.csv" files in the `Ground Truth` folder are ignored.
 Finally, cluster and visualize the neural network's hidden state activations as we did before using the `Activations`, `Cluster`, and `Visualize` buttons.
 This time though choose to cluster just the last hidden layer.
 So that words with few samples